cortizaldana/cortizaldana.github.io/_posts/2023-02-08-Working With Wireguard.md

 # Creating DDNS With NoIP

-Before you install Wireguard, you need to create a hostname with NoIP.Creating a Dynamic DNS will ensure that even if your public IP changes, DDNS will automatically update it.Here is how you create a DDNS with NoIP:
+Before you install Wireguard, you need to create a hostname with NoIP.
+Creating a Dynamic DNS will ensure that even if your public IP changes, DDNS will automatically update it.Here is how you create a DDNS with NoIP:

-1) Create an account
+- Create an account
-2) Click on Dynamic DNS on the left hand side
+- Click on Dynamic DNS on the left hand side
-3) Click on NO-IP Hostnames
+- Click on NO-IP Hostnames
-4) Create hostname
+- Create hostname
-5) Add hostname and choose a domain
+- Add hostname and choose a domain

 # Installing Wireguard With PIVPN